 (b) a description of the annual accounts that are the subject of the audit (including the period covered by those accounts),

 (c) a description of the financial reporting framework that has been applied in the preparation of those accounts, and

 (d) a description of the scope of the audit identifying the auditing standards in accordance with which the audit was conducted.]

-(3) The report must state clearly whether, in the auditor's opinion, the annual accounts—
+(3) The report must state clearly whether,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.